 Keratinocytes, the cells that make up the outer layer of the skin (called the epidermis), are the only cells that can convert vitamin D in the body, which means vitamin D plays a key role in maintaining the condition of the skin.
 Some studies suggest vitamin D plays a role in dryness, while others link dry skin to low vitamin D levels.

 Collagen is the main structural protein of our connective tissues in our body, including our skin.
 Collagen has a variety of benefits for our skin with studies showing that supplementation may increase skin hydration, improve skin texture, as well as decrease wrinkle depth.

 Vitamin C is essential for collagen production and is a natural antioxidant.
 Our skin contains high amounts of vitamin C so it’s no surprise that getting enough of it is crucial to our skin’s health.
 Some studies have had success in showing how vitamin C supplementation may increase our skin’s hydration levels by increasing our skin barrier function which reduces water loss.

-Additional Tips for Preventing or Soothing Dry Skin
+Tips to Prevent or Relieve Dry Skin

 ● Drink lots of water to stay hydrated.

 ●Don’t take scalding hot showers or baths and limit your time in them, especially in the winter.